 Summer programs offer students an opportunity to study abroad outside of the academic year.
 All offer credit, however each program is structured differently and planned by individual faculty members.

 Are you interested in Japan and Sustainability?
 Students approved for this program will spend three-and-a-half weeks in Japan, based at our sister institution Tokyo International University (TIU).
 Formal activities will include classes in Japanese language and Japanese environmental studies.
-In addition to readings and lectures, students will take part in fieldtrips and excursions to libraries and museums, municipal and prefecture offices, and other relevant sites where sustainability-related community activities take place, including forests, etc. Students will engage in volunteer and community-based service learning activities, and observe conservation practices where possible.
+In addition to readings and lectures, students will take part in field trips and excursions to libraries and museums, municipal and prefecture offices, and other relevant sites where sustainability-related community activities take place, including forests, etc. Students will engage in volunteer and community-based service learning activities, and observe conservation practices where possible.
 Besides direct observation and reflection, students will participate in data collection, organization, and analysis.

-This summer study abroad program runs soon after classes end in May to early June, allowing students to participate in other activities later in the summer.
-Earn 1 credit in interdisciplinary studies (IDS 344).
+This summer study abroad program runs soon after spring classes end in May to early June, allowing students to participate in other activities later in the summer.
+The program earns 4.0 credits in interdisciplinary studies (IDS 344).

 Students from all academic disciplines are encouraged to apply but priority is given in high demand years to students studying Japanese language or Environmental Studies.
 Pending approval by appropriate departments, this credit may be applied to interdisciplinary majors such as Asian Studies, Japanese Studies, Chinese Studies, International Studies, and Environmental Studies.
 History majors may also seek credit toward a major with an Asian concentration.
-There will be a language component to this summer course: Beginning level classes for students with no background in Japanese; and Intermediate level with vocabulary and exercises focusing on environmental and sustainability issues for students with some background.
+There is a language component to this summer course: Beginning level classes for students with no background in Japanese; and Intermediate level with vocabulary and exercises focusing on environmental and sustainability issues for students with some background.

 |Special Program Note||

-Limited to 12 participants
+Limited to 12 participants.